Samir Khader

 Samir Khader is the Head of Programs and Current Affairs at Sky News Arabia, after having been the Program Editor & Head of Output of Qatar-based broadcaster Al Jazeera.
-He comes from Jordan.
-He has degrees in journalism and mathematics from universities in Grenoble and Paris.
-Samir Khader began his career as a TV journalist in 1979 on French television.
-He worked for many years in Jordan as a journalist in television news before joining Al Jazeera and then Sky News Arabia in Abu Dhabi.
-He is well known for being featured in the documentary film Control Room, when he was a senior producer.
+He was born and raised in Baghdad, Iraq, and lives in Jordan.
+Khader began his career as a TV journalist in 1979 on French television.
+He worked for years in Jordan as a journalist in television news before joining Al Jazeera and then Sky News Arabia in Abu Dhabi.
+He was in Control Room, a documentary film, when he was a senior producer.

-Quotes

-"Between us, if I am offered a job with FOX NEWS, I would take it - to change the arab nightmare into the American dream....I still have that dream."